skupperproject/skupper-example-redis/README.md

          ╰─ ip: * - ports: 6380 -> 6379
 ~~~

-## Step 10: Use Redis command line interface to verify redis-server-north is master
+## Step 10: Use Redis command line interface to verify master status

-Some preamble here
+Running the `redis-cli` from the podman-west site, attach to the Redis server
+and Sentinel to verfy that the redis-server-north is master.

 _**Podman West:**_